ianyepan/ianyepan.github.io/_posts/2021-05-24-editor-war.md

 Before getting into my take on the editor war, let's start with a few frequently asked questions.

-#### FAQ1: Should I give up Visual Studio Code and use Emacs or Vim?
+#### FAQ 1: Should I give up Visual Studio Code and use Emacs or Vim?

 No, no one should ever tell you what you should use.